 Some research indicates massage may help relieve fibromyalgia pain, even though its value is not entirely proven.
 Practitioners say that applying moderate pressure is key, while the technique is less important.
 Rubbing, kneading, or stroking all seem to help.
 A significant other can learn how to provide normal massages — and a 20-minute session may be long enough to get results.

 Formal studies have produced mixed results on the use of acupuncture for fibromyalgia, but a few patients say it alleviates their symptoms.
 This traditional Chinese practice involves inserting thin needles at key points within the body.
 Acupressure stimulates the same pressure points and might be a good alternative for people that want to avoid needles.

 A lot of people with fibromyalgia have trouble concentrating, a phenomenon called fibro fog.
 While getting best treatment for fibromyalgia pain and sleeplessness might assist, there are different actions you can take to enhance your focus.

 Stress is apparently one of the most common causes of fibromyalgia flare-ups.
 While it’s impossible to remove stress from your life, you can try to reduce unnecessary stress.
 Ascertain which situations make you anxious — in the home and in the work — and figure out ways to make those situations more stressful.
 Experiment with yoga, meditation, or other relaxation methods.
-And let yourself skip nonessential activities that cause stress.
+And also let yourself skip nonessential activities that cause stress.

-Can You Get Fibromyalgia Relief?
+Can You Achieve Fibromyalgia Recovery?